OSInside/kiwi/doc/source/working_with_images/oem_ramdisk_deployment.rst

 .. note:: Limitations Of RamDisk Deployments

     Only standard images which can be booted by a simple root mount and root switch can be used.
-Usually KIWI calls kexec after deployment such that the correct, for the image created dracut initrd, will boot the image.
+Usually {kiwi} calls kexec after deployment such that the correct, for the image created dracut initrd, will boot the image.
 In case of a RAM only system kexec does not work because it would loose the ramdisk contents.
 Thus the dracut initrd driving